Ace Austin: All Elite Wrestling / Ring of Honor (2025–present)

-Austin made his All Elite Wrestling (AEW) debut on the August 16, 2025 episode of Collision, where he was defeated by Ricochet.
+Austin made his All Elite Wrestling (AEW) debut on the August 16, 2025, episode of Collision, where he was defeated by Ricochet.
 After the match, AEW president Tony Khan confirmed that Austin had signed with the promotion.
 On the September 27 episode of Collision, Austin rejoined the Bullet Club as a member of the Bang Bang Gang.
-On another episode of AEW Collision he defeated Bryan Keith.
+On the October 25 episode of Collision, Austin picked up his first win in AEW, defeating Bryan Keith.
+On the November 8 episode of Collision, Austin unsuccessfully challenged Kyle Fletcher for the AEW TNT Championship.
+On December 5 at Final Battle Zero Hour, Austin made his debut for AEW's sister promotion Ring of Honor (ROH), defeating Lee Johnson.
+At Supercard of Honor on May 15, 2026, Austin unsuccessfully challenged Lee Moriarty for the ROH Pure Championship.